commet-labs/commet/packages/cli/README.md

 commet login
 ```

-Opens your browser to authenticate.
+Prompts you to select an environment (Sandbox or Production), then opens your browser to authenticate.
 Creates `~/.commet/auth.json` with your credentials.

+**Important:** Sandbox and Production are completely isolated platforms with separate accounts:
+- **Sandbox**: `sandbox.commet.co` - Development and testing
+- **Production**: `billing.commet.co` - Live billing operations

+Make sure to login to the correct environment for your needs.

 #### `commet logout`